Breaking the boundaries of material analysis

 Panelist: Christos Tsouris

 Nicholas Norberg studied mineralogy and crystallography in Vienna (Austria) dealing with radiation damage in minerals before moving to Potsdam (Germany) where he was working in the field of experimental mineralogy studying mineral chemistry and physics at elevated temperatures and pressures.
-He joined PANalytical in Almelo (the Netherlands) as an application specialist for XRD in 2011.
+He joined Malvern Panalytical in Almelo (the Netherlands) as an application specialist for XRD in 2011.